clarkngo/cityu_tech_clubs/README.md

 * Get feedback from members.

 ### Updating
+* Update LinkedIn group on notable meetings, presentations, videos.

+#### As Website Administrator
+* Create member webpages in WordPress.
+Send tutorial to new members to follow.
+* Follow-up and check with their website creation progress.
+* Creation of customized webpages for events.
-* Add photos to Google Photos.
+* Add all photos from events/activities to Google Photos.
 This is our photo dump.
 * Update SSCRG Website with photos of new events, invited speaker, or sscrg member that hasn't been featured.
 * Notify updates to SSCRG advisor.
-* Update LinkedIn group on notable meetings, presentations, videos.

 ## Secure Coding Club - https://www.linkedin.com/company/secure-coding-club/
 ### Collaborate